Nova Scotia Highway 104: Route description

-Highway 104 outside Westville, Nova Scotia (Exit 21).
+Highway 104 outside Westville (Exit 21).

-The highway's present alignment measures 319 km long, of which the western 180 km between the inter-provincial border with New Brunswick at Fort Lawrence through to Sutherlands River is a 4-lane divided freeway.
-The eastern 142 km from Sutherlands River to River Tillard is a mixture of 2-lane controlled access freeway known as a Super 2, uncontrolled access 2-lane highway, and 4-lane divided freeway sections.
+The highway's present alignment measures 319 km long, of which the western 232 km between the inter-provincial border with New Brunswick at Fort Lawrence to east of Lower South River is a four-lane divided freeway.
+The eastern 92 km from Lower South River to River Tillard is a mixture of two-lane controlled access highway (known as a Super 2), and uncontrolled access two-lane highway.

-Highway 104 is divided into two distinct sections; the Trans-Canada Highway section which runs from the New Brunswick border to Port Hastings, and a smaller section on Cape Breton Island between Port Hawkesbury and St. Peter's.
+Highway 104 is divided into two distinct sections; the Trans-Canada Highway section that runs from the New Brunswick border to Port Hastings, and a smaller section on Cape Breton Island that runs between Port Hawkesbury and St. Peter's.

-Trans Canada Highway
+Trans-Canada Highway section

+From the inter-provincial border at Fort Lawrence to Lower South River east of Antigonish, Highway 104 is a four-lane divided freeway with posted speed limit of 110 km/h.
+Shortly after the TCH enters the province (continuing from New Brunswick Highway 2) and becoming Highway 104, the freeway reaches Amherst, arcing to the west around the town.
+Beyond Amherst, the highway enters the Cobequid Mountains, passing the communities of Oxford and Thomson Station.

-From the inter-provincial border at Fort Lawrence, Highway 104 is a 4-lane divided freeway with posted speed limit of 110 km/h and runs east for 48 km past the towns of Amherst and Oxford to Thomson Station.
-This section had been built in the 1960s as a Super 2 and was upgraded to a 4-lane divided freeway that opened in 1993.
-From Thomson Station the highway runs southeast for 45 km to Masstown, this segment is a tolled section known as the Cobequid Pass, which opened on 15 November 1997.
-From Masstown, the highway runs east and northeast for 14 km to the rural community of Onslow, near Truro, and intersects Highway 102, the main 4-lane divided freeway connecting the Trans-Canada Highway with Halifax and southern Nova Scotia.
+East of Thomson Station at the highway's first of several interchanges with the parallel Trunk 4 (Exit 7), it reaches the 35 km-long tolled Cobequid Pass section, with the highway's only rest areas and the toll plaza located roughly at the midpoint of the official toll portion (which is actually only tolled between Exits 8 and 10), which ends at Exit 12, another interchange with Trunk 4, in Masstown.
+From Masstown, the highway runs east and northeast for 14 km to the rural community of Onslow, near Truro, and interchanges with Highway 102, a four-lane divided freeway and the main route connecting the TCH with Halifax and southern Nova Scotia.